Looking for a Used fortwo in your area?

 The 2009 fortwo has not received crash test ratings, but the 2008 model earned a Good rating from the IIHS (its highest rating) and mixed reviews from the NHTSA.
 Frontal impact gets three and four stars, with rollover tests earning only three stars.
 Only the passenger side impact gets the top five stars.

 Owners of the '09 fortwo have been pleasantly surprised at the roomy interior of this tiny subcompact, which offers ample head and legroom to keep anyone up to 6 feet tall comfortable.
 Although its cute looks might first attract potential customers, its gas savings, affordable pricetag, and city maneuverability turn those customers into fans.
 Drivers appreciate the tight turning radius and ease of parking.
 One New York City owner loves that his spot is always there when he gets back, since no other car can squeeze into it.
 The standard safety features reassure initially skeptical owners.

 On the downside, the struggling transmission reigns as the number one aggravation for drivers.
 The underpowered engine and bumpy ride keep some owners off the highway.
 Others dislike the premium gas requirement and prefer the Prius, which gets better fuel economy and has more room.

 CarGurus owners have yet to weigh in, but 2008 owners don't stray too far from the average comments.
 Highlights include the spacious cabin, superior parking capabilities, cute looks, and the removable panels.
 In addition to the lack of acceleration power, the jerky shifts of the automatic transmission feel to one driver like a beginner learning how to drive a manual.

-Talk about the 2009 smart fortwo
+Cars compared to 2009 smart fortwo